 Chestertonians in Australia and elsewhere will be greatly saddened at the passing on November 19 of Fr Paul Stenhouse, Editor of the monthly magazine Annals Australasia.

-Annals is Australia’s oldest Catholic journal, having been published continuously for the past 130 years by the religious order, the Missionaries of the Sacred Heart (MSC).
-It is closing at the end of 2019, though discussions are taking place about its continuing in some form in 2020.
+Annals was Australia’s oldest Catholic journal, having been published continuously for 130 years by the religious order, the Missionaries of the Sacred Heart (MSC).
+It closed at the end of 2019, though it is hoped that a new form of the journal will be established in 2020.

 Remarkably, Fr Stenhouse served as Editor of Annals for a substantial part of the journal's history - 51 years.
 He gave it the sub-title, “Journal of Catholic Culture,” and the richness of his religious and cultural knowledge, and his editorial flair and insight, were manifested in every issue.